OFORAH007/Beta-Marketplace/README.md

 - Reassess and optimize pricing strategy for low-profit products by observing the bottom 5 products by products.
 Investigate whether high unit costs, discount or operational inefficiencies are eroding profit margins.
 - Focus Marketing and stocking  strategy on high revenue & Margin Products(Juice, dishwashers & detergent).
 Prioritize these products in promotion, inventory planning and ad spend.
 Consider cross selling them with other related products to drive even more value.
 - Consider analyzing why South-West and South-East lag in revenue despite economic potential.
-Also investigate the pricing strategy in states  with low unit prices for potential margin optimization.
+In addition, investigate the pricing strategy in states  with low unit prices for potential margin optimization.
 - Boost Marketing around June to mitigate sales dips.
 - Analyze the customer behavior further to confirm reasons for mid-year and year-end trends.
 - Plan inventory and staffing around peak months (January, September and October).